cloudaware/compliance-policies/ce/ca/aws/account/config-in-all-regions/description.md

 ## Impact

-It is recommended AWS Config be enabled in all regions.
+Enabling AWS Config in all regions provides comprehensive visibility into resource configurations, enhancing security and compliance monitoring.
+However, this may incur additional costs and require proper configuration management.

 ## Audit